History of Natchez, Mississippi: Antebellum (1783–1860)

 In the late 18th century, Natchez was the starting point of the Natchez Trace overland route, a Native American trail that followed a path established by migrating animals, most likely buffalo, which ran from Natchez to Nashville through what are now Mississippi, Alabama, and Tennessee.
 Produce and goods were transported on the Mississippi River by the flatboatmen and keelboatmen, who usually sold their wares at Natchez or New Orleans, including their boats (as lumber).
-They made the long trek back north to their homes overland on the Natchez Trace.
+A Mississippi River navigation guide published in 1817 stated, "The Natchez landing affords a pretty safe harbor for boats it being in the shape of a half moon.
+The wind seldom disturb it unless indeed very high, and not then to any damage if care be taken to fasten well and keep the boat easy and evenly afloat."
+The boatmen made the long trek back north to their homes overland on the Natchez Trace.
 The boatmen were locally called "Kaintucks" because they were usually from Kentucky, although the entire Ohio River Valley was well-represented among their numbers.
 The Trace was traveled heavily until the development of steamboats in the 1820s allowed northward navigation (against the current) on the River.

 By royal order the Roman Catholic church purchased 300 arpents square near the fort from Richard Carpenter on April 11, 1788.

 On October 27, 1795, the U.S. and Spanish signed the Treaty of San Lorenzo, settling their decade-long boundary dispute.
 All Spanish claims to Natchez were formally surrendered to the United States.
 More than two years passed before official orders reached the Spanish garrison there.
 In early 1797, the Treasury Department sent $2,200 worth of supplies to Natchez through New Orleans merchant, Robert Cochran.
 Spanish authorities exercised strict regulations for commerce and the development of the streets, lots, and bluff, but surrendered the fort and possession of the Town of Natchez to United States forces led by Captain Isaac Guion on March 30, 1798.